 Darjeeling Gopaldhara Maharaja

 This is an oolong tea from Gopaldhara Tea Estate in Mirik Valley in the Himalayan foothills.
 This tea estate is one of the highest with elevations between 1.700 and 2.300m.
 The tea itself is second flush, which means that it was the second picking of the season.
 They chose to process this tea as an oolong tea, which makes it less oxidized than classic second flush Darjeeling teas.
 This brings out the more complex character of this tea.
-The dominant flavors are muscatel, honey and fruity notes.
+The dominant flavours are muscatel, honey and fruity notes.
 Muscatel is something quite special as it comes from insects that attack the tea plants during the second flush period.
 A kind of green flies nibble on the buds and top leaves of the tea plants, which causes a reaction in the plants.
 The plants want to protect their leaves and buds so they release all kinds of substances which enhance the flavour.
 This flavour is called ‘muscatel’.
 The tea is supposed to have a complex flavour of honey, muscatel, fruits and even a light minerality.

 The dry leaves are a mixture of black, brown and brighter leaves that are not that big.
 It’s just small mixed leaves.

-If one looks at the leaves, he/she can clearly see that the leaves are a different shade of brown now.
+If one looks at the wet leaves, he/she can clearly see that the leaves are a different shade of brown now.

 - Water 90 °C